Neighbor Week - February 8-14, 2026

 This year, celebrate Neighbor Week by building stronger connections in your neighborhood.
 Explore principles that inspire connection and support, discover practical ways to engage with those around you, and learn how to become a Neighborhood Ambassador to make a lasting impact in your neighborhood.
 Let’s work together to create more connected and vibrant neighborhoods!

 "Say Hi and Connect with a Neighbor" encourages building connections in your neighborhood.
-Download a greeting card here or pick one up at City Hall’s NECCO Department to get started.
+Download a door hanger, request to have hangers dropped off at your door* or pick one up at City Hall’s NECCO Department to get started.

 Cook and Connect with a Neighbor

 "Cook and Connect with a Neighbor" by sharing your favorite recipes!
-Download a blank recipe card here or pick one up at City Hall’s NECCO Department to start swapping delicious ideas.
+Download a blank recipe card, request to have cards dropped off at your door* or pick them up at City Hall’s NECCO Department to start swapping delicious ideas.

 Who is my neighbor?